nhovratov/jobfair/Documentation/Configuration/Index.rst

 Sets the email address of the email sender for applications.

-.. _ts-plugin-tx-jobfair-settings-application-requireAttachment:
+.. _ts-plugin-tx-jobfair-settings-application-validation-attachment-required:

 requireAttachment
 """""""""""""""""

-:typoscript:`plugin.tx_jobfair.settings.application.requireAttachment  =` :ref:`t3tsref:data-type-boolean`
+:typoscript:`plugin.tx_jobfair.settings.application.validation.attachment.required  =` :ref:`t3tsref:data-type-boolean`

 If set to 1 attachments are mandatory in applications.